bit-cloner/ecrcp/Readme.md

 3. Tag it apporpriately
 4. Push it to target repository

-Using this tool you can do it from a single terminal all of the above steps or you can use it in a script to do the same.
+This tool you can do all of the above from a single terminal.
+Also you can use it in a script to do the same.

 ### What's next
 1. I plan to build a similar tool for GCR and ACR